-(CNN) -- Here's a look at what you need to know about the NCAA Men's Basketball Tournament.
+Here’s some background information about the NCAA Men’s Basketball Tournament.

-The 10-member selection committee, comprised of athletic directors and conference commissioners, is responsible for selecting the 37 at-large teams, seeding (or ranking) all 68 teams and placing them in one of four regions within the bracket.
+The 10-member selection committee, comprised of athletic directors and conference commissioners, is responsible for selecting the 36 at-large teams, seeding (or ranking) all 68 teams and placing them in one of four regions within the bracket.
+The committee’s field of 68 is revealed on the Sunday before the four first-round games, appropriately dubbed “Selection Sunday.”

-The selection process is based on a number of factors including win-loss record, strength of schedule and Rating Percentage Index (RPI) data.
+The selection process is based on many factors including win-loss record, strength of schedule and NET (NCAA Evaluation Tool) data.

-The "First Four" are the four first-round games.
+The “First Four” are the four opening round games.
 Two games match number 16 seeds against each other, and the other two games feature the last four at-large teams selected into the tournament.
-The winners advance to the second round.
+The winners advance to the next round, the round of 64.

-The sixteen teams that advance beyond their second and third-round games are referred to as the "Sweet Sixteen."
-The remaining eight teams are called the "Elite Eight," and the last four teams are the "Final Four."
+The 16 teams that advance beyond their first and second-round games are referred to as the “Sweet Sixteen.”
+The remaining eight teams are called the “Elite Eight,” and the last four teams are the “Final Four.”

 An underdog or lower-seeded team that advances throughout the tournament is often referred to as a “Cinderella” team.

-UCLA has won the most NCAA Men's Basketball Tournaments with 11.
+UCLA has the most NCAA Men’s Basketball Tournament wins with 11.

 1954 - The tournament final is broadcast live nationwide for the first time.